etherealmachine/rpg-ai/README.md

 manage procedurally generated worlds.

 ## Features
-[ ] Upload [Tiled](https://mapeditor.org) tilesets and tilemaps.
+* [x] Upload [Tiled](https://mapeditor.org) tilesets and tilemaps.
-[ ] Create unique characters, upload a token to represent your character in the campaign.
+* [ ] Create unique characters, upload a token to represent your character in the campaign.
-[ ] Tilemaps can have embedded room descriptions, loot, and NPC's.
+* [ ] Tilemaps can have embedded room descriptions, loot, and NPC's.
-[ ] Start a new encounter using a tilemap and drop in characters.
+* [ ] Start a new encounter using a tilemap and drop in characters.
-[ ] Each encounter has a [Phaser-based](https://phaser.io/) UI (see the [Encounter UI](#encounter-ui)).
+* [ ] Each encounter has a [Phaser-based](https://phaser.io/) UI (see the [Encounter UI](#encounter-ui)).
-[ ] Link your encounters in a Campaign, and invite other players to join.
+* [ ] Link your encounters in a Campaign, and invite other players to join.
-[ ] The campaign acts as a searchable compendium across its encounters, so you can, for example, search for an NPC by name and get a list of all the interactions with that NPC.
+* [ ] The campaign acts as a searchable compendium across its encounters, so you can, for example, search for an NPC by name and get a list of all the interactions with that NPC.
+* [ ] Use the Map Editor UI to generate and edit custom encounters, mixing user and AI generated content like rooms, NPCs, traps, and monsters.

 ## Encounter UI
 The encounter UI helps manage environment and NPC interactions as well as combat.